lusinge/typst-apa-link-fix/versatile-apa/README.md

 As of now, the template is in its initial stages and will be updated with more features in the future.
 Some of the planned features include:

 - **LaTeX `apa7` class full support**: This template is inspired by the `apa7` class in LaTeX, and it's planned to also include support for all 4 formats of APA (student, professional, journal, and manuscript).
-- **Figures notes**: Improved support for all 3 types of APA notes (general, specific, probability).

 ## License